jonescompneurolab/hnn-core/doc/contributing.md

 7. Next, let's look at our ["remotes"](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes).
-You can loosely think of remotes as "the URL I use to access different versions of the code which are *primarily* stored on Github's servers".
-That said, you also have your own version of each remote's code.
-Run the following command:
+You can loosely think of remotes as "my backup copy of the versions of the code stored on Github's servers".
+To view your remotes, run the following command:

     ```
     git remote -v